 A review of comparative patterns followed by a task to plan and deliver a marketing pitch for launching a new sports drink at the Olympics.
 The audio file is available in MP3 and WMA formats.
 Accents: British.

-B1 B2 E4B USA and Speaking
+B1 B2 and Speaking

 From the resource collection(s): Marketing